Ch3rry-Pi3/Portfolio/AI/RAG/2. RAG with Query Expansion/README.md

 ```

 ### Visualisation Example
-Below is the embedding visualisation generated for the query and the retrieved documents:
+Below is the embedding visualisation generated for the query and the retrieved documents.
+It can be seen that the **augmented query embedding** is much closer to the retrieved embeddings than the original query's embedding ✅

 ![Embedding Visualisation](images/qexpansion_plot.png)